Cocaine and crack

 Bolivia, Colombia and Peru are the three main cocaine producing countries and form the first part of an illicit production process that sees the harvested leaf soaked and dissolved before being filtered to create a semi-pure paste.
 Though this dark paste can be smoked, often in cigarettes or cannabis joints, the substance is then refined to produce a crystalline residue typically containing 90% cocaine hydrochloride.
 It is then trafficked through other Latin American countries such as Panama, Argentina, and Brazil, before it is shipped to Florida and Europe via the Caribbean and West Africa.

 The Global Report on Cocaine 2023 from the United Nation Office on Drugs and Crime reports that the global supply of cocaine is at record levels.
-Almost 2,000 tons were produced in 2020.
+In 2022 more than 2,700 tons of cocaine were produced, this was 20% more than the year before (World Drug Report 2024).
 The uptick in manufacture began in 2014, totals then were less than half of today’s levels.
 Coca bush cultivation doubled between 2013 and 2017, hit a peak in 2018, and rose sharply again in 2021.

 The report found the world’s supply of cocaine originates virtually entirely in South America, specifically Bolivia, Columbia and Peru.
 Columbia continues to account for the largest share of the area under coca bush cultivation and the potential manufacture of cocaine.
 North America continues to be one of the main destinations for cocaine trafficked from South America but Western and Central Europe have emerged as a primary consumer market.
 Seizures of cocaine in Western and Central Europe exceeded those in North America for the first time in 2019, and as of 2020 they accounted for slightly more than half of all seizures outside South and Central America and the Caribbean.